rgo/homebrew-darktable/README.md

 **DISCLAIMER:** This darktable version is most probably NOT ready for production.
 With the time, when we(among all) polish the build, it could be.

+To avoid database incompatibilities when you're testing master or HEAD versions [execute darktable database in memory](#i-already-have-it-installed-but-i-want-to-to-test-it) (read below).

 # homebrew-darktable

 This is a 3rd party tap for [Darktable](http://darktable.org/).
 It provides a formula for darktable which includes Lua support.